TorpedoD/personal-website/README.md

 # Magic Portfolio

 Magic Portfolio is a simple, clean, beginner-friendly portfolio template.
-It supports an MDX-based content system for projects and blog posts, an about / CV page and a gallery.
+It supports an MDX-based content system for projects and blog posts, plus an about / CV page.

 View the demo [here](https://demo.magic-portfolio.com).